mjpritchard/test-decap-help/content/docs/data-transfer/gridftp-cert-based-auth.md

 ---
 aliases: /article/3808-data-transfer-tools-gridftp-cert-based-auth
 date: 2023-01-26 15:43:26
-description: 'Data Transfer Tools: GridFTP (certificate-based authentication)'
+description: 'Data Transfer Tool: GridFTP (certificate-based authentication)'
-slug: data-transfer-tools-gridftp-cert-based-auth
+slug: gridftp-cert-based-auth
-title: 'Data Transfer Tools: GridFTP (certificate-based authentication)'
+title: 'GridFTP (certificate-based authentication)'
 ---

 This article describes how to transfer data using gridftp with certificate- based authentication.

+{{<alert type="info">}}The `globus-url-copy` command used here should not be confused with the Globus online data transfer service.
+They used to be associated, but no longer.
+If you are starting out and looking for a reliable, high-performance transfer method, the recommendation now is to learn about [Globus Transfers with JASMIN](../globus-transfers-with-jasmin) (using the Globus online data transfer service) instead of command-line gridftp as described in this document.{{</alert>}}

 ## Basics of certificate-based authentication